A Dual-Helix Governance Approach Towards Reliable Agentic Artificial Intelligence for WebGIS Development: Discussion of the Results

 \subsection{Implications for GIS and Beyond}

-Our results in successfully refactoring the FutureShorelines tool suggest that operational reliability in agentic AI applied on a WebGIS development task is as much a governance problem as it is a model capacity problem.
+Our results demonstrated through two distinct case studies suggest that operational reliability in agentic AI applied on a WebGIS tasks is as much a governance problem as it is a model capacity problem.
 This reframing has practical implications.
 The most immediate and straightforward implication for GIS practitioners or small, resource-constrained research teams is that our results suggest that investing in externalized structures may be more effective than waiting for more capable models.
 This is particularly relevant given the documented GIS curriculum gap, where practitioners often lack formal software engineering and computer science training.
 By encoding these principles into Behavioral Enforcement protocols, the dual-helix governance framework provides the necessary cyber literacy (see \citep{shook_cyber_2019}) scaffolding to ensure professional-grade output in geospatial tasks requiring computational skills.

 While GIScience has researched geo-ontologies for decades to facilitate semantic interoperability \citep{Agarwal01052005}, these were often top-down, static hierarchies.
 Our results show that knowledge graphs can provide persistent, auditable institutional memory that LLMs inherently lack.
 This aligns with \citet{couclelis_ontologies_2010}'s argument that an information-based ontology should explicitly build user purpose and object function into geographic constructs.
 Our framework operationalizes this by shifting these purposes from "advisory" prompt text to structurally governed nodes.